hugary1995/raccoon/doc/content/source/materials/NucleationMicroForce.md

     -\frac{2\sigma_{cs}\sigma_{ts}}{\sqrt{3}(\sigma_{cs}+\sigma_{ts})}I_1=0
 \end{equation}

 $l_0$ is the prescribed regularization length.
 By enforcing the irreversibility restriction only when the material is close to fully damaged, say $d\ge 0.95$, the $G_c$ behavior of Griffith model can be kept by calibrating parameter $\delta$.
 Currently we use a [surfing boundary problem](tutorials/12_surfing_boundary_problem.md) to match the precribed $G_c$ and the J intergral.
-Be aware that this $\delta$ is currently dependent on material properties and model parameters (regularization length, mesh size,...) until further developed version.
-Do calibrate it when any of the parameter is changed.
+Be aware that this $\delta$ is currently dependent on material properties and model parameters (regularization length, mesh size,...).
+In other words, calibration of $\delta$ is necessary.

 During crack propagation, the effective regularization length $l_e$